nlebeck/CouchPotato/README.md

 ## Customizing the app menu

 The apps and websites available in the app menu can be customized by modifying this program's config file.
-The config file is an XML file, and the `menuItems` element contains a set of child elements describing the websites and apps in the app menu.
+The config file is an XML file called `Config.xml` located in the same directory as this program (a default config file will be generated the first time you run this program and whenever the config file is moved or deleted).
+The `menuItems` element contains a set of child elements describing the websites and apps in the app menu.
 There are three kinds of entries:
 * A `website` element describes a website that will be launched in a browser window.
 The Xbox controller will replace the mouse and keyboard while browsing this website.
 Child elements: